sherrymax/acs-examples/acs-installation-using-docker/readme.md

     ```
     docker-compose up &
     ```
-    > Note: It will take around 10 minutes to download images and get them started.
+    > Note: It will take under 5 minutes to download images and get them started.

 14. Run the following command to verify status.
     ```